Top Sports Teams · Reference

 Tianjin

-Tianjin TigersFootball
+Tianjin TigersFootball/Soccer

 Tianjin Teda/Tianjin FC won a Chinese Cup but no top-flight title.
 Tianjin Pioneers (CBA) exist.
 Metro lacks a consistently dominant team.